Birth Control Intrauterine Devices (IUDs) (cont.)

 IN THIS ARTICLE

-Women should never try to remove an IUD themselves.
-Serious damage can result.
-A clinician can usually remove an IUD very simply by carefully pulling the string ends at a certain angle.
+You should never try to remove an IUD yourself because serious damage can result.
+A health-care professional usually can remove an IUD very simply by carefully pulling the string ends at a certain angle.
 This causes the IUD arms to fold up and the IUD to slide out through the cervix.
 If the IUD is being replaced, a new one can usually be inserted immediately.

 Must Read Articles Related to Birth Control Intrauterine Devices (IUDs)

 The eMedicineHealth doctors ask about Intrauterine Devices (IUDs) for Birth Control:

 Why did you choose an intrauterine device (IUD) as your form of birth control?

 What was your experience with IUD side effects?

 What complications have you experienced using an IUD?